Te Whatu Ora: Announcement

 On 21 April 2021, Minister of Health Andrew Little announced plans to replace the country's 20 district health boards with a new public health agency called "Health New Zealand", which would be modelled after the United Kingdom's National Health Service.
-Health New Zealand would work alongside the new Māori Health Authority, which is now responsible for setting Māori health policies and overseeing the provision of Māori health services.
+Health New Zealand would work alongside a new Māori Health Authority, which was to be responsible for setting Māori health policies and overseeing the provision of Māori health services.
 In addition, a Public Health Authority was established to centralise public health work.

 The National Party's health spokesperson Shane Reti criticised the government's plan to replace the district health boards with a new centralised agency.
 He claimed that centralisation took away autonomy from local regions and suggested that the government instead explore the consolidation of some functions such as asset management across the DHBs rather than abolishing them entirely.
 Reti claimed that the public was unaware of the cost of the government's planned restructuring and the potential disruption it would cause.

 Formation

 In mid-September 2021, the government announced the interim board members of Health New Zealand.
-The agency will be chaired by Rob Campbell.
-Other board members include Sharon Shea (co-chair of the interim Māori Health Authority and current chair of the Bay of Plenty District Health Board), former National MP Amy Adams, chartered accountant and lawyer Cassandra Crowley, former Labour Member of Parliament Mark Gosche, former Director General of Health Karen Poutasi, senior executive Vanessa Stoddart, and general practitioner and kidney specialist Curtis Walker.
+The agency was chaired by the economist Rob Campbell.
+Other board members included Sharon Shea (co-chair of the interim Māori Health Authority and chair of the Bay of Plenty District Health Board), former National MP Amy Adams, chartered accountant and lawyer Cassandra Crowley, former Labour MP Mark Gosche, former Director General of Health Karen Poutasi, senior executive Vanessa Stoddart, and general practitioner, kidney specialist and Medical Council of New Zealand chair Curtis Walker.
+In December 2021, Margie Apa was appointed chief executive of Te Whatu Ora; she resigned from the role in February 2025.

+In October 2021, the government introduced a bill to formally entrench various health reforms including the replacement of the district health board system with Health New Zealand.
+The bill passed on 7 June 2022 and became the Pae Ora (Healthy Futures) Act 2022.

-On 19 May 2022, the government allocated NZ$13.2 billion to facilitate the establishment of the Health New Zealand and the Māori Health Authority over the next four years.
+On 19 May 2022, the government allocated NZ$13.2 billion from the 2022 New Zealand budget to facilitate the establishment of the Health New Zealand and the Māori Health Authority over the next four years.
 This amount included $11.1 billion to address the cost pressures of the previous district health board system and $2.1 billion to set up the two new health entities.

-In October 2021, the government introduced the Pae Ora (Healthy Futures) Bill which formally entrenched various health reforms including the replacement of the district health board system with Health New Zealand.
-The bill passed its third reading on 7 June 2022.

-Launch

-On 1 July 2022, Te Whatu Ora formally launched, with the new entity assuming responsibility for all hospitals and health services formerly run by the district health boards.
+On 1 July 2022, Health New Zealand formally launched as Te Whatu Ora, with the new entity assuming responsibility for all hospitals and health services formerly run by the district health boards.
 In addition, the 12 public health units, which operated within the DHBs, and the former Health Promotion Agency were transferred into Te Whatu Ora.
 The new entity also assumed the commissioning functions of the Health Ministry and the commissioning and delivery functions of the DHBs.